KQM-git/TCL/docs/characters/cryo/aloy.md

 ---
-description: Formerly an outcast, now a hunter of unparalleled aptitude.
-Ready to do the right thing with her bow at any given time.
+description: Formerly an outcast, now a hunter of unparalleled skill.
+Ready to do the right thing at any time.
 ---

 # Aloy